 Hours of operation for the Graduate Collegium are 8 a.m. to 8 p.m.
-Monday through Thursday and 8 https://www.twu.ca/life-twu/housing-dining
+Monday through Thursday and 8a.m. to 5 p.m. on Fridays, and tours are available anytime during normal hours.
+Collegiums are closed on all major holidays and during Reading Week.